-My Grand Marnier Wallbanger is a spin on the classic cocktail, The Harvey Wallbanger.
+My Grand Marnier Wallbanger is a top-shelf spin on the classic cocktail, The Harvey Wallbanger.
 The Wallbanger is one of those throwback cocktails from the disco era that has lost a little of its pizzazz.
-A simple vodka orange juice cocktail with a float of Galliano liqueur on top, it’s not complicated, and not at all bad.
+The original Wallbanger was a simple vodka orange juice cocktail with a float of Galliano liqueur on top, it’s not complicated, and not at all bad.
 Very refreshing as a matter of fact.

 I found that the Gin, and Grand Marnier to be particularly delicious, and most importantly that they are light and rise to the surface of the drink.
 This is important because the Galliano float is heavier than all the other ingredients and sinks to the bottom of the glass.
 This results in a very interesting change in the flavor profile with every sip.
 The further into the drink you go the more it changes, by the time you are at the bottom of the glass, it is a completely different cocktail than what you started with.
 Something I found particularly excellent.
 I switched from vodka to gin because the Galliano is very herbaceous and works better with a herbaceous gin.
 I hope you try my Grand Marnier Wallbanger, it’s my current favorite.